Anshul-Parihar/Social-Media-Content-Analyzer/README.md

 The application ensures robustness by handling diverse file types and providing detailed feedback.
 A visually engaging interface enhances usability, while modular components ensure scalability and maintainability.

+## Future Enhancements

+To make the project more robust and user-friendly, consider:

+**UI Improvements:**
+Add a progress bar for file processing.
+Enhance drag-and-drop with visual feedback.

+**Localization:**
+Support OCR for multiple languages in Tesseract.js.

+**Backend Support:**
+Offload text extraction and analysis to a backend service for heavy files.

+**User Data Persistence:**
+Save analysis history using local storage or a backend database.

 ## Contact

 If you want to contact me, you can reach me through below handles.